Skip to main content

 The plugin lives at dev.kensa.gradle-plugin on the Gradle Plugin Portal.
 It does three things:

-1. Applies the Kensa Kotlin compiler plugin to the configured sourcesets so @RenderedValue and @ExpandableSentence capture works at compile time.
+1. Applies the Kensa Kotlin compiler plugin to the sourceSets you list so @RenderedValue and @ExpandableSentence capture works at compile time.

-2. Adds an implicit dev.kensa:kensa-core runtime dependency to those compilations (so you don't have to declare it manually).
+2. Adds an implicit dev.kensa:kensa-core runtime dependency to those compilations and to every outputSourceSets compilation (so you don't have to declare it manually).

 Apply